 Funnily, even after witnessing innumerable washes and myriad memories, these fabrics embraced me on arriving at my doorstep.
 I vividly remember getting into these garments with zeal as if they were haute couture.
 However, the practice wasn’t born because we couldn’t afford new clothes or wanted to penny-pinch.

 After years of use, when I grew out of it, my mother or grandmother religiously turned them into dust cloth.
-The precious (or luckier) few, which were still intact, met a different fate.
+The precious (or luckier) few, still intact, met a different fate.
 They were donated or handed down to distant cousins younger than me.

 Some days my grandmother got her creative juices flowing by repurposing these fabrics.
 Like, when she snagged an embellished skirt that I intended to do away with.
 On joking, if she had plans to wear it, she stayed particularly mum.
 The following day, stepping into her house, I saw the skirt turned into a pillow cover.